espressif/esp-idf/docs/en/get-started-cmake/establish-serial-connection.rst

    Close serial terminal after verification that communication is working.
 In next step we are going to use another application to upload ESP32.
 This application will not be able to access serial port while it is open in terminal.

-If you got here from section :ref:`get-started-connect` when installing s/w for ESP32 development, then go back to section :ref:`get-started-configure`.
+If you got here from section :ref:`get-started-connect-cmake` when installing s/w for ESP32 development, then go back to section :ref:`get-started-configure-cmake`.

 .. _esptool documentation: https://github.com/espressif/esptool/wiki/ESP32-Boot-Mode-Selection#automatic-bootloader